 While employers should do the right thing and provide employees with the time needed to get to the voting booth, Georgia workers who are concerned may also take advantage of the states early voting opportunities, and avoid the long lines on election day.

-For more information or if you have any question concerning time-off to vote, please contact our Georgia wage and hour lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information or if you have any question concerning time-off to vote, please contact our Georgia wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.